Economy and Vision 2021

 - business services

-According to the Economic Report 2015 released by the UAE's Ministry of Economy, the estimated GDP for 2014 at current prices amounted to AED 1.46 trillion and the contribution of non-oil sectors to the national economy reached 69 per cent.
+According to the Economic Report 2018 released by the UAE's Ministry of Economy, the estimated GDP for 2017 rose by 0.8% at real (constant) prices, amounting to AED 1422.2 billion at the level of the state, compared to AED 1411.1 billion at the end of 2016.

-The following table shows the contribution of the economic sectors in the GDP for 2014:
+The following table shows the contribution of the economic sectors in the GDP for 2017 at real prices of 2010:

 Features of the UAE's solid economy